 - Pour in some more olive oil.
 Heat it up, then put in the sliced russet potatoes, with 2 tablespoons dill, and commence sautéing.
 Quickly add in the remaining white wine to deglaze the skillet Sauté for 10 minutes, then remove.

 - Line the bottom of a casserole dish with the potatoes, then place 3 pork chops over this.
+Season with salt and pepper throughout this process.
 Then pour the onions over this.
 Repeat another layer over this, topping the top with all remaining onions and potatoes, and pour any mustard sauce in.
 Place into a preheated oven, covered, at 350 degrees F for 60 minutes.

 - Serve hot.